opensource-spraakherkenning-nl/Kaldi_NL/README.md

 ## Licensing

-Kaldi-NL is licensed under the Apache 2.0 licence, this concerns only the scripts directly included in this repository.
-The various models that can be obtained through Kaldi-NL, however, are not by default included under this licensed may be licensed differently.
+Kaldi-NL is licensed under the Apache 2.0 licence, this concerns only the scripts directly included in this repository and where not explicitly noted otherwise.
+Note that the various models that can be obtained through Kaldi-NL are never by default covered by this license and may often be licensed differently.